 Do I need to have a supervisor and research project confirmed before I apply for the MultiSci studentship?

 No, applicants are not expected to confirm their supervisor and research project until after the studentships have been awarded, but in general, a clear idea of the area you intend to pursue may be beneficial to your application.

 Which PhD research projects are available and who can I choose as a supervisor?

-- Potential MultiSci PhD projects will not include projects from the MRC London Institute of Medical Sciences, as this is an MRC unit within Imperial College London.
-The MRC LMS runs a separate MRC-supported PhD programme.
+- MultiSci PhD supervisors and research projects cannot be based within the MRC London Institute of Medical Sciences (as this runs a separate MRC-supported PhD programme).